stm32duino/STM32LowPower/README.md

 RTC used as Wakeup source will configure it to use LSE clock source even if another RTC clock source is selected.

-The board will restart when exit the deepSleep or shutdown mode.
+The board will restart when exit shutdown mode.

 ## Hardware state